Looking for info on Wicca?

 It is estimated that over a million people in the United States practice Paganism, with three million worldwide.
 There can be no concrete numbers because it is still quite risky to proclaim yourself as a Pagan or Witch, so naturally any census will fall far short of the truth.

 At any rate, even the conservative estimate of 400,000 makes Paganism the seventh largest religious organisation in the USA . . . and growing by leaps and bounds.

-In fact, everyone alive has their own brand of their religion.
+You might even say that everyone alive has their own brand of their religion.
 We only think

 In Wicca, we don't let this bother us.
 It's simply reality.
 And for a mystical religion, it is perfectly right.
-(This is covered more in Wicca Philosophy,)
+(This is covered more in Wicca Philosophy,

 Out of all the varieties of Wicca being practiced, how do you know what is "real Wicca"?
-The question assumes that only one variety can be real.
+The question assumes, erroneously, that only one variety can be real.

-This is a long subject, so rather than take up the whole page, please see this article for more on Wicca philosophy.
+This is a long subject, so rather than take up the whole page, please see this article for more on Wicca philosophy

 Wicca is a path of personal choice.
 Your heart is your only authority.